Since 2017

 Instructions

-1. Begin with the dough by dissolving the salt in slightly warm water.
-Make a well in the centre of the measured flour and pour the salted water into it.
-Start kneading the dough by hand, drawing the flour gradually into the liquid; a kitchen processor naturally makes the work easier if you have one available.
+1. I start with the dough: I dissolve the salt in slightly warm water, make a well in the flour and pour the water into it.
+I knead the dough by hand – if you have a kitchen processor, the job becomes much easier.

 Step 1